 - Corned beef: Deli-style corned beef worked just fine for this sandwich.
 I had it thinly sliced for the sliders.

 - King’s Hawaiian Rolls: I used the Original Hawaiian Sweet rolls, but King’s Hawaiian has a Honey Wheat and Butter roll that you could also try.
+Or, you could make your own homemade Hawaiian Rolls!

 - Russian or Thousand Island Dressing: The choice you make here is up to you.
-I just want to be clear that there IS a difference in the two dressings.
+I just want to be clear that there IS a difference between the two dressings.
 I used the Russian dressing on my Reuben Sandwich since it has a spicier flavor, but if sweeter is more your style, go with my Thousand Island dressing.

 - Sauerkraut: Sauerkraut has some health benefits, being that it is a good source of fiber, and the fermented cabbage produces probiotics that keep our digestive system on track.